 Is a condenser dryer better than a vented one?

-The main benefit of a condenser dryer is that it can be installed anywhere and doesn’t need to be located next to a door or window.
+The main benefit of a condenser dryer is that it can be installed anywhere and doesn’t need to be located next to a door or window, so if you are looking for convenience perhaps this is the one for you.
 The downside is that you will have to regularly empty the reservoir of extracted water.

 You can get both integrated and freestanding versions of each type of appliance so you can decide on the style of kitchen you have and whether it is important to have your dryer installed behind a cabinet door or not.